-This is a non-technical summary of the Final Sustainability Appraisal Report Refresh, setting out the process of Sustainability Appraisal (SA) and its impacts.
+This is a non-technical summary of the Final Sustainability Appraisal Report, setting out the process of Sustainability Appraisal (SA) and its impacts.
 The main report expands upon the contents of this non-technical summary.

-The SA Report refresh has been prepared alongside the Preferred Draft Core Strategy.
+The SA Report has been prepared alongside the Preferred Draft Core Strategy.
 The purpose of a SA is to ensure that sustainability principles are incorporated into the DPD, especially at these early stages of production and it demonstrates why the Borough Council's preferred options have been chosen.
 The Planning and Compulsory Purchase Act (2004) requires Local Planning Authorities to carry out a SA of the documents which make up their Local Development Framework (LDF).
 The Core Strategy will be the first DPD to be adopted as part of the Borough of Redditch LDF, therefore a SA is needed.

 The Scoping Report for the LDF was published for consultation with the designated environmental bodies of Natural England, English Heritage and the Environment Agency and other bodies with economic and social responsibilities between 1 October 2007 and 5 November 2007.
 Comments received were considered and, in response, any relevant amendments to the Scoping Report were made, and have influenced the production of this SA.
-The Scoping Report contains many of the requirements of the SEA Directive and the SA Report contains the remaining requirements.
-The final LDF Scoping Report is available to view on Redditch Borough Council's website www.redditch.whub.org.uk
+The Scoping Report contains many of the requirements of the SEA Directive.
+The final LDF Scoping Report is available to view on Redditch Borough Council's website which can be accessed via the following link: